haleymt/CrystalQuest/README.md

 ### Gameplay
 * Move your ship around using the direction keys
 * Scoop up all the crystals in order to open the gate.
-* Don't run into the aliens, asteroids, or portals or you'll lose a life!
+* Don't run into the aliens, asteroids, or portals or you'll lose a life.
 * Lose all your lives and it's game over.
 * You can use your cherry bombs to clear the screen if you're in danger.
-* If you collect the big crystal you'll gain a life and some bonus points!
+* If you collect the big crystal you'll gain a life and some bonus points.
 * Press the space bar to shoot some aliens.

 ### Aliens